What is Cabinet Refinishing Best Practices Part 4?

 - After first color coat: 320-grit

-- After second color coat: 400-grit (wet sanding optional for ultra-high gloss)
+- After second color coat: 400-grit (wet sanding for ultra-high gloss)

-Use a sanding block or foam sponge to maintain flat surfaces.
-For detailed profiles (raised panels, beaded frames), use contoured sanding sponges or fine steel wool (0000 grade).
+Use a sanding block or foam sponge for flat surfaces.
+For detailed profiles (raised panels, beaded frames), use contoured sanding sponges or 0000 steel wool.
 Always remove dust with a tack cloth or a vacuum with a brush attachment.
 Static-dissipating tack cloths work best.

 Sheen selection affects both appearance and durability.
 For cabinets, these are your best options: